What is Modern Periodic Law?

 Elements of group 18 of the modern periodic table are considered a noble gas.
 The electronic configuration of the first element (helium) of this group is 1s2.
 Rest all the elements (neon, argon, krypton, xenon, and radon) have their outer shell electronic configuration is ns2np6.
 As the octet of these elements is complete, hence they are highly stable elements.

 S-lock and P-block elements come under the category of representative elements.
 Elements in groups 1 and 2 are known as the s – block elements (elements with 1s2and 2s2 outermost configuration).
 Group 13-17 are known as the p-block elements (outermost configuration varies from ns2np1 to ns2np5).

 Elements which belong to group 3 to 12 and have their outer shell electronic configuration as (n-1)d1-10ns1-2 are referred to as transition elements.
 These elements are also known as the d-block elements.

 Inner transition elements:

-Lanthanides and actinides series which falls at the bottom of the periodic table comes under the category of inner transition elements.
+Lanthanides and actinides series which fall at the bottom of the periodic table comes under the category of inner transition elements.
 In these elements the 4f and 5f orbitals are partially filled, rendering them special properties.